 He served as a career naval officer in a wide variety of policy and operational assignments.
 He served on the Chief of Naval Operations Executive Panel; on the Chief of Naval Operations Strategic Studies Group; in the Office of the Speaker of the House as a legislative fellow; and as a Special Advisor for National Security Affairs in the Office of Vice President Cheney.
 Early in his career he served as a company officer and personal aide to the Superintendent at the U.S. Naval Academy.

 His operational assignments included participation in a broad array of naval and air exercises with nations in the Western Pacific, Indian Ocean, Persian Gulf and the Mediterranean Sea.
 He has commanded an aviation squadron, an amphibious assault ship, and an amphibious ready group.
-His numerous aircraft carrier deployments were made in response to crises in Yemen in 1979, Iran in 1980, Lebanon in 1982, the Persian Gulf in 1988, and Yugoslavia in 1993.
 He is a combat veteran of the 1991 Desert Storm air campaign and deployed with his amphibious assault ship to the Persian Gulf in response to the 1998 UN inspections crisis with Iraq.

 During his Navy career he earned various commendations and campaign awards.
 In 2005 he received the Distinguished Public Service Medal, the Defense Department’s highest civilian award.
 He is a Life Member of the Veterans of Foreign Wars.